-For the years ended December 31, 2020 and 2019, we had revenue of \$34.6 million and \$30.3 million, net loss of \$6.8 million and \$11.1 million, and adjusted EBITDA of \$5.9 million and \$1.9 million, respectively.
-Adjusted EBITDA is a non-GAAP financial measure equal to net loss, the most directly comparable financial measure based on US GAAP, excluding interest expense (income), net, depreciation and amortization, share-based compensation expense, write-off of long-lived assets and others, and sales and use tax expense, as noted in the tables included in "Use and Reconciliation of Non-GAAP Financial Measures" of Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For the years ended December 31, 2021 and 2020, we had revenue of \$44.0 million and \$34.6 million, net income of \$0.7 million and a net loss of \$6.8 million, and adjusted EBITDA of \$10.9 million and \$5.9 million, respectively.
+Adjusted EBITDA is a non-GAAP financial measure equal to net income (loss), the most directly comparable financial measure based on accounting principles generally accepted in the United States ("US GAAP"), excluding interest expense (income), net, income tax expense, depreciation and amortization, share-based compensation expense, gain on extinguishment of debt, litigation costs, and write-off of long-lived assets and others, as noted in the tables included in "Use and Reconciliation of Non-GAAP Financial Measures" of Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."